brandflake11/Retropie-Airplane-Mode/README.md

 # Instructions
 Copy this whole folder to ~/RetroPie/retropiemenu/wireless to have a quick and easy method to turn off/on wireless without interfering with your game list.

-This install location has changed, as originally the instructions copied the scripts to ~/RetroPie/roms/ports/wireless.
-The new location allows the scripts to show under the Retropie Settings menu in EmulationStation, which is a much better place for these scripts to live (thanks to the help of mitu on the RetroPie forums).
-Look at the INSTALL file for instructions to migrate your scripts to the new location.
+The install location has changed as of December 27, 2020.
+Originally the instructions copied the scripts to ~/RetroPie/roms/ports/wireless.
+The new location allows the scripts to show under the Retropie Settings menu in EmulationStation, which is a much better place for these scripts to live (thanks to the help of mitu on the RetroPie forums for the suggestion).
+Look at the last part of the INSTALL file for instructions to migrate your scripts to the new location.

 For easy installation instructions, look at the file INSTALL (https://github.com/brandflake11/Retropie-Airplane-Mode/blob/main/INSTALL) in this directory.